Top Joint Health Supplements Backed by Science (Glucosamine, Omega‑3, Curcumin)

 1. Glucosamine: Cartilage Support & Comfort

-How it helps: Glucosamine may reduce cartilage degradation and support joint matrix integrity. ²
+A naturally occurring amino sugar found in cartilage.
+Glucosamine may reduce cartilage degradation and support joint matrix integrity. ²

 • Clinical trials show that glucosamine sulfate can improve symptoms in knee osteoarthritis. ³